Mobile App Security Test

 ImmuniWeb Community Edition - Mobile App Security Test

-The ImmuniWeb® Community Edition is collection of free online tools provided by ImmuniWeb SA pursuant to these Terms of Service for the small and medium businesses, municipal government, colleges and universities, software engineers, and other entities and individuals to help them making their applications more secure and reduce their cyber risks.
+The ImmuniWeb® Community Edition is collection of free online tools provided by ImmuniWeb SA pursuant to these Terms of Service for small and medium businesses, municipal and local governments, colleges and universities, students and individual software engineers, as well as to other entities, to help them make their applications more secure, reduce their cyber risks and improve their cybersecurity posture, data protection and privacy practices.

 The Mobile App Security Test is a free online tool to perform security and privacy tests of Android and iOS mobile apps: